rich-drechsler/bytedump/src/Makefile.md

 had never noticed.
 However, I can't think of one reason to use the entire character set, so all of the variables in these makefiles have names that a shell would also be happy with.
-If you need a refresher, check the man page for a shell (e.g., sh.1) and you'll undoubtedly find wording something like,
+If you need a refresher, check the man page for a shell (e.g., sh.1) and you should find wording something like,

   > Variables set by the user must have a name consisting solely of alphabetics,
   > numerics, and underscores - the first of which must not be numeric.

 as the description of characters that are allowed in shell variable names.
-I don't recall ever needing a makefile variable name that wasn't included in this character set.
+I don't recall ever needing a makefile variable name that wasn't covered by this character set.

-### Setting Variables
+## Setting Variables

 After you've picked a name for a makefile variable you'll want to assign a value to it.
 GNU make supports a pretty confusing collection of assignment operators that are